Last Updated November 20, 2017

 Sportsmobile are pretty unique – they’re another maker that works with each customer to make the Class B motorhome that is right for them.
 They can build on chassis from Mercedes, Dodge, Ford, Chevy, or Nissan from 3 facilities across the United States.
 From what we can tell, their facilities each have different capabilities.
 Even if you don't actually get one of their vans, their site is interesting for the variety of floor plans they publish on it.
 (You could spend hours on there daydreaming!)

 Definitely a custom maker, Van Specialties works with a variety of chassis from their Portland, Oregon area facility.
 If going custom is something you’re thinking of, you should check out their gallery for some inspiration.

 And finally, we have the makers of our own RV, the Travato!
-But besides the Travato (which is based on the Dodge ProMaster), Winnebago also makes the popular ERA on the Mercedes Sprinter platform, and now the Paseo on the Ford Transit platform.
+But besides the Travato (which is based on the Dodge ProMaster), Winnebago also makes the popular ERA on the Mercedes Sprinter platform, and the Paseo on the Ford Transit platform.
+And NOW FINALLY, they're making the Revel 4x4 Adventure Vehicle!
 We’ve reviewed two models of the Travato (three, if you count our own RV), the 59G and the 59K.
 Winnebago continues to refine and develop the Travato almost as fast as they can make them.
 We had to create a new video just to keep up.
 We're thrilled that the Travato - which is geared toward the active and outdoorsy crowd we hope our readers are - has been such a hit!